zthaiZ/go-time/.agent-os/product/mission.md

 ## Pitch

-ETA Watcher is a smart commute monitoring app that helps traffic-conscious commuters minimize time spent in traffic by providing automated notifications when travel times reach their preferred duration between any two locations.
+GoTime is a smart commute monitoring app that helps traffic-conscious commuters minimize time spent in traffic by providing automated notifications when travel times reach their preferred duration between any two locations.

 ## Users